Meet The Young Lady Bringing The Toads Back To Trade Street in Greer, SC

 Posted on |

-In 2009 Jason Clark, owner of The Downtown Greer restaurant The Strip Club 104, brought the Toads on Trade scavenger hunt to Trade Street.
-The original search included ten toads based on a leggy-fella named Tater.
+In 2009, Jason Clark, owner of the former downtown restaurant The Strip Club 104, brought the Toads on Trade scavenger hunt to Trade Street.
+The original search included 10 toads based on a leggy-fella named Tater.

 “Tater Toad wanted to see the world.
 He hopped a train and traveled far and wide.
 He saw the big city lights of Atlanta.
 He soared through the rolling hills of the Carolinas.
 He made his way to the coast to dip his toes in the salty waters of Myrtle Beach.
 He even got so far as Vermont once but decided the North was not the place for his Southern soul.
 But it was in Savannah that he met his one true love, Tallulah.
 He spotted her bright green eyes and shiny skin from across a crowded pond.
 She was lying alone on a lily pad, gently paddling with a lazy leg.
 He swam up to her and it was love at first sight.
 They married in a romantic courtyard in Charleston and decided to head back east to meet the rest of Tater’s family.”